csguiboux/csguiboux/README.md

 ## Objective

-My career started in investment analytics, but I found a passion for cybersecurity, which has led me to change career paths.
-I am eager to work and learn this field, specifically aiming to join a Security Operations Center (SOC) and eventually move on to becoming a Chief Information Officer after gaining more experience and certifications.
+My career started in investment analytics, but I found a passion for cybersecurity during the pandemic, which led me to transition into this field.
+I am eager to join a cybersecurity team, specifically a Security Operations Center (SOC), and eventually become a Chief Information Officer after gaining more experience and certifications.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|